FG approves NNPC oil, gas logistics centre in A’Ibom — Sylva

 “We request that you cooperate with the President so that the weight of governance on him would be lighter,” Sylva explained.

-Earlier, Gov. Emmanuel expresed appreciation for the planned NNPC oil and gas logistics centre for the state.
+Earlier, Gov. Emmanuel expressed appreciation for the planned NNPC oil and gas logistics centre for the state.

 Emmanuel proposed that the groundbreaking be done in Sept. to mark the state’s 33rd anniversary.